 - You alter the appearance of your eyes.

-If you cast this spell multiple times, you can have up to three of its effects active at a time, and you can dismiss such an effect as an action.
+If you cast this spell multiple times, you can have up to three of its effects active at a time, and you can dismiss such an effect on your turn (no action required).

-As a reaction, which you take when a creature within 9 meters of you dies, you can absorb its spirit.
+As a reaction, which you use when a creature within 5 meters of you dies, you can absorb its spirit.
 You gain 2d8 temporary health.

-You gain 2d8 additional temporary health for each additional mana expended.
+You gain 2d8 additional temporary health for each additional mana or psi expended.